 Challenge No. 4: Loyalty to the discount vs. loyalty to the brand

 Too often, brands don’t reward customers beyond the transaction.
 Yet 75% of consumers want to be rewarded for non-transactional engagements like taking a survey or interacting on social networks.

 Solution: Establish transactional, engagement, and emotional loyalty goals

 Beyond transactional rewards, brands need to design loyalty initiatives that build emotional connections.
 Transactional and behavioral metrics like frequency, spend, and retention can be combined with experience metrics like email and website engagement and emotional metrics like NPS and share of wallet to create a complete view of loyalty program impact on customers and the brand.

 Points-based loyalty programs create a new form of currency that brands must be prepared to account for.
 More than 50% of accumulated points, with an estimated worth of $50 billion, are never redeemed.
 Unclaimed rewards can create a significant financial liability on a company’s balance sheet.

 A brand should estimate the financial impact of various value exchanges and select the most appealing ones for its business.
 For example, establishing an accelerated points expiration policy can help reduce program liability.

 Achieving loyalty program success can be challenging.
-However, the brands that rank high in member satisfaction — JetBlue, Walgreens, Chick-fil-A, and Sephora — share a common approach.
+However, the brands that rank high in member satisfaction — Sally Beauty, Domino’s, and Walgreens, and Chick-fil-A — share a common approach.
 They put the customer at the center, leverage data to gain insights that drive results, enable technologies that enhance the customer experience, and offer value propositions that are financially incremental.